MetaboyNft/claims/README.md

 # MetaBoy Claims Documentation
-This repository will contain the documenation on how to setup the MetaBoy claims system.
+This repository will contain the documentation on how to setup the MetaBoy claims system.